VirtualScenery/greenscreenstream/README.md

 ## demos

-Below you find three different demos,first link uses machine-learing and requires no green-screen, but a clean background is to prefer.
+Below you find a few different demos,first link uses machine-learing and requires no greenscreen, but a clean background is to prefer. streams to a HTMLVideoElement

+Example two uses pure WebGL (pixel shaders) and for the best result as green-screen is recommended, Otherwise as clean background.
 Streams to a HTMLVideoElement

-Example two uses pure WebGL (pixel shaders) and for the best result as green-screen is recomened, Otherwise as clean background.
-Streams to a HTMLVideoElement

-Third example, creates a "black-screen" , masks out the person(s) and, removes background.
-Streams to a HTMLCanvasElement.

 The last example uses cusstom shaders that creates a some kind of "hologram".